-PA Safe Grants (CP-2010-01-00-00)
+PA Safe Grants (CP-2011-01-00-00)

-As you can see in this table, our local programs are spread out across the state, to adequately serve local communities and populations.
+The table on the previous page depicts how our local programs are spread out across the state to adequately serve local communities and populations.
 Please note that some projects incur higher costs in more urban areas.